Arjunsinghthakur/SOEN-6011/skills/ui-design.md

 ## Role of Academia or Industry in Cultivating the Skill
 ---
-### Role of Acadamia
+### Role of Academia
 In academics there are many course choices offered for fundamental knowledge of designing a software which incorporates the knowledge of User Interface designing.
-Projects required by academia plays a major role to sharpen the UI desgning skills for any individual.
-Moreover, due to the project work, other aspacts such as understanding the requirements, Usability tasting, user acceptance of software can be mastered which are some of very crucial needs to be better at UI design.
+Projects required by academia plays a major role to sharpen the UI designing skills for any individual.
+Moreover, due to the project work, other aspects such as understanding the requirements, Usability tasting, user acceptance of software can be mastered which are some of very crucial needs to be better at UI design.

 ### Role of Industry
 Modernization in the User interface is driven by current software industries as well as new behaviour acceptance from the general users are reasons for the continuous changes in design trends.
 Industry is the main reason for new and optimum procedures and tools in UI design field.